October 18–22, 2026

 The event begins with dinner Sunday and includes breakfast, lunch, and dinner Monday–Wednesday.

 We strive to accommodate dietary needs at every meal, provided that you let us know in advance.
 If you have specific concerns, please contact us at [email protected] so we can do our best to help you prepare.
-We will send a pre-event survey to ask for specific dietary requirements.
+We will also send a pre-event survey to ask for specific dietary requirements.

 Lake Lawn Resort is ADA-compliant.
 If you have difficulty with mobility, please let us know so that we can provide you with further details.